skingdev/fresco-bakery/README.md

     npm install -g grunt-cli
     npm install -g bower

-Finally, install dependencies with the following commands (from the root of fresco):
+Finally, install dependencies with the following commands (from the root of fresco-bakery):

     npm install
     bower install